 Understanding diversity, indigenous culture and safe practices

-Click here to download the Units of Competency for this course.
+Click here to view the units of competency for this course.

 Entry Requirements - Skills, Knowledge and Experience

 The learner group for this qualification are people wishing to gain a qualification in order to work with children in an approved ACECQA provider such as a registered Early Learning Centre, Occasional Day centre or as a Nanny.
 The learner group are those who require a structured, classroom-based program with significant practical experience.